algosup/2023-2024-project-3-virtual-processor-team-2/documents/functional/Functional Specification Document Template.md

 # **1. Introduction**

 The goal of the project is to create a virtual processor and an interpreter for running assembly code on that processor.
-We need to create our [own assembly language](#112-assembly-language), create a [C](#15-glossary) program using [C standard librairies](#15-glossary) which can read text file(*.txt or can be something else?*), detect semantic and syntatical errors.
+We need to create our own [assembly language](#112-assembly-language), create a [C](#15-glossary) program using [C standard librairies](#15-glossary) which can read text file(*.txt or can be something else?*), detect semantic and syntatical errors.
 We also need to implement a virtual system displaying text in a virtual terminal, that can be accessed from the assembly code.

 ## **1.1 Purpose of the document**
-   __Describe what a Functional Specification Document is and its intended purpose for the audience.
-Included below is a standard purpose of the FSD, but modify the description as needed.__

 The Functional Specification Document is a document that provides detailed information on *how* the system solution will function and the requested behavior.
 This document is created based on the high-level requirements identified in the Business Requirements Document and provides traceability on the functional specifications back to the business requirements.
 Included in this document will be the detailed functional requirements including use cases, system inputs and outputs, process flows, diagrams, and mock ups.